dprada/Aqua/_sources/tutorial_berezovska2012.txt

    \frac{dP_{2}}{dt} = P_{20}P_{0} + P_{21}P_{1} - P_{02}P_{2} - P_{12}P_{2},

-In Pynoramix this model is enconded as a kinetic or conformational network.
+In Aqua this model is enconded as a kinetic or conformational network.
 The trajectory is mapped into a graph where weighted nodes and directed links accounts for the occupation of clusters and the number of transitions among them.